its-Annika/its-Annika.github.io/_publications/2026-07-03-smallNeuralPerception.md

 category: conferences
 permalink: /2026-04-20-smallNeuralPerception
 excerpt: "Small neural networks trained to perform Spanish vowel classification mimic adult Spanish-dominant listeners' misperception of Catalan vowels, indicating that these models have promise as compact models of cross-linguistic speech perception."
-date: 2026-07-03
+date: in press
-venue: 'Society for Computation in Linguistics'
+venue: 'Proceedings of the Society for Computation in Linguistics'
 paperurl: 'TBD'
 citation: 'TBD'
 ---